Police respond to "active shooter incident" at Allen Premium Outlets in Texas

 Allen police reported an "active situation" at Allen Premium Outlets, and asked the public to "avoid the area."
 Video posted to social media captured the sound of gunfire and panic among people in the mall's parking lot.

+The Collin County Sheriff's Office told CBS Texas that the scene has been secured and that the shooter is dead.
+No furtherdetails were provided.

-There was no immediate word on whether there were injuries or fatalities.
-No other details were immediately available.
+There was also no immediate word on whether there were injuries or fatalities in the shooting itself.

+In a statement on the incident, Texas Gov. Greg Abbott said that he had "offered the full support of the state of Texas to local officials to ensure all needed assistance and resources are swiftly deployed, including DPS officers, Texas Rangers, and investigative resources."

 This is a developing story please check back for updates.